Skip to content

 • the duration of time the licence will last.

 The licensing process involves a carefully drafted contractual agreement between you as the intellectual property owner and another party.
-This agreement permits other parties to use the intellectual property in a certain way.
+This agreement permits the other party/ies to use the intellectual property in a certain way.
 You must draft these agreements carefully to ensure you protect your intellectual property rights as you intend.
-You may choose to obtain a one-off fee from the business that acquires the licence, or you may wish to come to a regular fee-based system dependent on timeframes, manufacturing, etc. The most important thing to note is that you must take care when drafting your agreement.
+You may choose to obtain a one-off fee from the business that acquires the licence, or you may wish to come to a regular fee-based system, dependent on timeframes, manufacturing, etc. The most important thing to note is that you must take care when drafting your agreement.
 Therefore, obtaining legal advice from an intellectual property specialist is highly advisable.

 Continue reading this article below the form